 The first Eco Church award, at Bronze level, was presented to the Cathedral itself, by Archbishop Rowan Williams, after he addressed those present at the launch event.

+Eleven other churches now hold Bronze level awards.
 Congratulations to all of these.
 We now have at least one award winner in every episcopal area.
-Just one more church is needed to reach our target of eight awards by the end of 2017.

 Locations nationwide are mapped here.
 London is doing relatively well — and so are several other areas — but we have a long way still to go.